-Russian Agent Maria Butina To Be Sentenced In Federal Court On Friday
+Russian Agent Maria Butina Sentenced To 18 Months Following Guilty Plea

 The defense's case

-Butina's lawyers, in contrast, presented her in a different light.
+Butina's lawyers presented her in a different light.

 They described her activities as "friendship citizen diplomacy" driven by good intentions.
-They acknowledged that she failed to notify the attorney general of her efforts, and say "she recognizes that her good ends were sought using unlawful means."
+They acknowledged that she failed to notify the attorney general of her efforts and said "she recognizes that her good ends were sought using unlawful means."

-All told, though, they said: "her motivations weren't nefarious.
+All told, though, they said: "Her motivations weren't nefarious.
 Maria was genuinely interested in improving relations between the two countries, and she had no ill intent."

-The lawyers said Butina has acknowledged her guilt, and "has felt the depths of shame, humiliation, and remorse for her actions."
-She has already spent some nine months in federal custody, pleaded guilty, and "done everything she could to atone for her mistakes through cooperation and assistance."
+The lawyers said Butina has acknowledged her guilt and "has felt the depths of shame, humiliation, and remorse for her actions."
+She has already spent some nine months in federal custody, pleaded guilty and "done everything she could to atone for her mistakes through cooperation and assistance."

 Butina's lawyers said she was ready to return to her family and asked Chutkan to impose a sentence of time served.
-If the judge agrees, that may mean Butina could be released in short order and deported.